Kiwi in California wildfires: Jody Brettkelly wonders what will come next

 "It'll be a plague of toads next," says California-based New Zealand journalist Jody Brettkelly.
 But it wasn't toads that they were battling on her trip to Oregon, recently.
 It was "enormous" terrifying fires.

-The couple decided to escape the dark, orange haze in Oakland caused by weeks of wildfires and headed for the clean air of the high desert and mountains of Bend, Oregon where their eldest son, Harley lives.
+The couple decided to escape the dark, orange haze in Oakland caused by weeks of wildfires and headed for the clean air of the high desert and mountains of Bend, Oregon, where their eldest son, Harley, lives.

 "One of my friends called it the apocalyptic Trump orange.
 There's just ash everywhere, in the garden, all over the lawn and we're breathing all this in," Brettkelly says.